khalid-alomari/Deploy-Flask-App-to-Kubernetes-Using-EKS/README.md

+I will update this readme by the end of `May, 2020`.

 # Deploying a Flask API

 This is the project starter repo for the fourth course in the [Udacity Full Stack Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004): Server Deployment, Containerization, and Testing.